 mixed model.
 The weights argument in the lme command provides an alternative method to

-adjust for informative sampling.
+adjust for informative sampling..
 The povmap package now allows users to include weights via the lme function.
 There are two different possibilities to use the nlme package in this context:

 (1) to include the informative sampling for the estimation of the model for the EBP (cf. step 2